richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The SMG believes that there is a need to integrate architecture and engineering on a digital workflow level.[2-8]

+Open-source software enables the team to access the source code, so that they can customise the tool to meet their needs.
+An in-depth understanding of how the software is working is crucial, so that it can be customised to carry out specific analysis tasks.[2-8]

 ## 参数化应用的主要方向

 ### 教学